lieuwebakker/self-samples/README.md

 package.josn holds the commands;

+'"try": "node scripts/getwallet.mjs papajohns"'

-"try": "node scripts/getwallet.mjs papajohns", "trymeta": "node scripts/getmeta.mjs papajohns",
+'"trymeta": "node scripts/getmeta.mjs papajohns"'

 You can run the name resolving interaction flow with the command